Bucharest - Savings Bank

 Two blocks south of Bulevardul Dacia, detour left onto Strada Piata Amzei where you'll come upon the colorful open-air produce market (Piata Amzei).
 Return to Calea Victoriei and turn left to resume the walk south, stopping in the shops along the way.

-Upon reaching Piata Revolutiei you will find the Athenee Palace Hilton hotel, the Romanian Athenaeum (Atheneul Roman) concert house (ask for an inside tour), the National Art Museum, housed in the former Royal Palace, the beautiful University Library, the former Communist Party Central Committee building, and finally, the Kretulescu Church built in 1725.
+Upon reaching Piata Revolutiei you will find the Athenee Palace hotel, the Romanian Athenaeum (Atheneul Roman) concert house (ask for an inside tour), the National Art Museum, housed in the former Royal Palace, the beautiful University Library, the former Communist Party Central Committee building, and finally, the Kretulescu Church built in 1725.

 Continuing south on Calea Victoriei, you'll pass more shops and hotels; note the Odeon Theater, sitting back from the street on the left.
 On the right you'll come to The Military Club which has an outdoor café and an art gallery.

-Turn west (right) at the corner onto Bulevardul Regina Elisabeta and follow it to Cismigiu Garden, the last stop on this walk.
+Turn west (right) at the corner onto Bulevardul Regina Elisabeta and follow it to Cismigiu Garden, he last stop on this walk.
 Stroll around the lake or just relax watching the rowboats.
 The boathouse café offers snacks and refreshments.

-Walk # 3 East – Central Bucharest
+East – Central Bucharest

 This walk takes you along Bucharest's busiest commercial and shopping area.
 The boulevard changes names five times, but here you will cover the length of only three of its five sections: General Magheru, Nicolae Balcescu and I.C.
 Bratianu.